contract1/beck-lith-sdk-public/README.md

 **Requirements:**
 - Windows PowerShell 5.1+
-- Node.js (only for initial setup â€” not used in demo)
+- Node.js (only for initial setup not used in demo)

 **Steps:**
 powershell